The Bankrate promise

 - Less equity: A small down payment means you start out with less equity in the home.
 If property values drop, you could end up underwater on your mortgage, meaning you owe more than your home is worth.
 It’ll be a while before you can start borrowing against your equity stake, too.

 - A higher interest rate: A higher loan-to-value ratio makes your mortgage riskier for your lender.
 As a result, they’ll charge you a higher interest rate.

 - Bigger monthly payments: Putting less down upfront means you’ll have a larger loan balance to pay off.
 That makes your monthly payments higher.

 How to lower your down payment as a first-time buyer

-While a lower down payment makes homeownership more accessible, keep in mind that if you put less than 20 percent on a conventional loan (the most popular option) or an FHA loan, you’ll be required to pay for mortgage insurance, which protects the lender if you were to stop making payments.
+While a lower down payment can make homeownership more accessible, keep in mind that if you put down less than 20 percent on a conventional loan, you’ll have to pay for private mortgage insurance (PMI), which protects the lender if you were to stop making payments.
 A lower down payment typically also means you won’t qualify for the lowest possible mortgage rate.

 First-time homebuyer down payment assistance programs

 Many states and local municipalities offer down payment assistance programs for first-time homebuyers, such as: